 So next time you’re invited to a public event, why not take a leaf out of Rebecca’s book; snap a photo and tag the organisers and demand better – for everyone’s sake.

-How to talk to your kids about their anger (plus how to deal with it)
+How to talk to kids about their anger (and how to deal with it)

 We’re wired to feel.
 Not just the good feelings but the messy, sweaty, crazy, fierce ones too.